All-of-Us-Research-Program/aqs-data-linkage/README.md

 ### NiFi Pipeline
 ##### Overview:
 The get AQS data process group collects all EPA data from a given date range and populates epa.db.
-The get participant-specific data process group gets the participant’s address and queries epa.db to get all data within 25 miles, and populates aqs.db.
+The get participant-specific data process group gets the participant’s address and queries epa.db to get all data within 25 miles, and populates `aqs.db`.
 Open template `AQS.xml` in NiFi to see specifics.

 Specifics on process groups: